 The beauty of this recipe is that it can be adapted to whatever you have on hand (or can pick up nearby).
 In addition to the three essentials – lemon, ginger, and honey – you can choose 1-5 of the ingredients below for your brew.
 Here’s an overview of the benefits of each:

-Garlic Clove (optional)– This warming herb is legendary for it’s ability to support immune function and assist the body as it clears congestion.
+This warming herb is legendary for its ability to support immune function and assist the body as it clears congestion.

-Cayenne (optional) – Contains capsaicin, which is a warming and circulation enhancing pain reliever.
+Cayenne contains capsaicin, which is a warming and circulation enhancing pain reliever.
 It reduces the amount of Substance P – a chemical pain transmitter in the body – making it helpful for sore throats. (source 1, source 2)